kiba/Writings/dreamwalker/chp1_a_dreamer.md

 "You're being awfully loud up there!" mom yelled.

 I turned around, taking a quick look at everything in rapid succession.
 Then I grabbed my android, and flip it on.
 It was a brand new day, January fourteen, two thousand sixteen.
 I hadn't gone back in the past, did I?
+They said it was nineteen ninety-eight.

 No. It was really vivid.
-I still remembered the nightmare, and then talking to my mom, and then ending up in a weird hospital with doctors that ask weird questions.
+I still remembered the nightmare, and then talking to my mom, and then ending up in a weird hospital with doctors that wants weird answers.
 The frightening thing was that it all weirdly made sense.
-Dreams aren't supposed to make sense.
+Dreams aren't supposed to make sense, right?

-"Breakfast ready!" my mom hollered.
+"Breakfast ready!" mom hollered.

 "I'm coming!"
 I reflexively yelled back.